johnfairh/steamworks-swift/README.md

 # steamworks-swift

-Experiment with Steamworks SDK and Swift C++ importer.
+A practical interface to the Steamworks SDK using the Swift C++ importer.

 **Caveat Integrator: The Swift C++ importer is a chaotic science project; this package is built on top**

 Current state:
-* Requires Swift 5.7, Xcode 14 beta -- the C++ importer is a unstable science project
+* All Steamworks interfaces complete - see [rough docs](https://johnfairh.github.io/swift-steamworks/index.html)
 * Code gen creates Swift versions of Steam types; callbacks and call-returns work
-* All interfaces complete - see [rough docs](https://johnfairh.github.io/swift-steamworks/index.html)
 * Some interface quality-of-life helpers in a separate `SteamworksHelpers` module
 * `make test` builds and runs unit tests that run frame loops and access portions of the Steam API doing various sync and async tasks.
 * Encrypted app ticket support in separate `SteamworksEncryptedAppTicket` module
 * Separate demo showing encrypted app-ticket stuff, `make run_ticket`
+* Requires Swift 5.7, Xcode 14 beta 3
 * The Xcode project basically works, assumes `sdk` exists.
 SourceKit can manage tab completion even if module interface gen is beyond it